Start

 crabbox stop blue-lobster

-While the CLI is using a lease it sends heartbeats; the Durable Object updates lastTouchedAt and recomputes idle expiry.
-If a warm lease goes untouched for the idle timeout, the alarm releases it.
+Every lease gets a friendly slug (an <adjective>-<noun> pair derived from the lease ID, e.g. blue-lobster or swift-crab) alongside its canonical cbx_… ID; most commands accept either via --id.
+While the CLI is using a lease it sends heartbeats, and the coordinator updates lastTouchedAt and recomputes idle expiry.
+If a warm lease goes untouched past its idle timeout, the runtime's durable scheduler releases it.

 The brokered path is normal operation:

-CLI -> Cloudflare Worker -> Durable Object -> provider API
+CLI -> coordinator (Cloudflare or Node/PostgreSQL) -> provider API

 CLI -> runner over SSH/rsync

-Use it when maintainers or agents share infrastructure.
+Use it when people or agents share infrastructure.
 Provider secrets stay off local machines; cleanup, usage, and cost control all flow through the broker.
+Brokering is available for the managed cloud providers (hetzner, aws, azure, gcp) and is engaged only when a broker URL is configured (CRABBOX_COORDINATOR or config set-broker).

 CLI -> provider API